Skip to main content

 });

-As you can see from the screencapture above, I have added the whisper function as well against each user, so now it's enough to click on that link and the chat message input box will automatically be updated with the right format in order to whisper to a particular user.
+I’ve also added the whisper function against each user.
+Click the link and the chat message input box automatically fills with the right format for whispering to that particular user.

-As always, all the code is up to date on GitHub and please see the setup instructions as well.
+All the code is up to date on GitHub.
+Check the setup instructions as well.